Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 is a (random) normalising constant, called the (point-to-plane) partition function, making $\pP_{\beta, N,x}^{\w}$ a probability measure.
 Here, $\star$ denotes the free boundary condition of the endpoint $S_N$ to take arbitrary values in $\Z^d$.
-The notation for the partition function might seem overloaded at this point but will become clear in Section~\ref{sec_p2p}. \\
+The notation for the partition function might seem overloaded at this point but will become clear below.

 The original model goes back to the physics literature \cite{HH85} where directed random polymers were introduced to study the interface in two-dimensional Ising models with random interactions.
 Subsequently, the model was studied by the mathematical community \cite{IS88,Bo89} and attracted attention because of its application to stochastic partial differential equations (SPDEs), see for example \cite{BC95,BG97}.
 But even on its own, the directed random polymer remains an interesting mathematical model.
 We refer to \cite{CSY04,Co17} and references therein for an overview of the polymer literature.\\